infrae/fcrepo/src/fcrepo/README.txt

   >>> print ds.state
   A

-There are different types of datastreams, this one is of type 'X', which means it's stored inline in the FOXML file as XML.
+There are different types of datastreams, this one is of type 'X', which means the content is stored inline in the FOXML file as XML.

   >>> print ds.controlGroup
   X